 Background and study aims

 Physical activity (PA) is an important part of healthy childhood development.
 Typical Canadian preschoolers spend a great deal of time in daycare, environments which can have a very strong influence on their levels of daily movement.
 PA levels are low in these settings, with kids spending lots of time sitting.
 This study will test the ability of daycare providers to incorporate PA into the daily routine when they are provided with appropriate training and tools to do so.
-We will also look at whether engaging the parents and asking them to encourage PA at home provides additional benefit.
+This study will also look at whether engaging the parents and asking them to encourage PA at home provides additional benefit.
 This will be the first study in Canada attempting to modify PA behaviour in licensed daycare centres and looking at parental involvement.
 This is important because inactivity can lead to the development of chronic diseases like obesity and heart disease and prevention must start early.

 Who can participate?

 Preschool children between the ages of 3-5 years who are enrolled full-time in a registered daycare in Canada’s National Capital Region.
 Daycare centers must have at least 10 children enrolled and they must be enrolled for at least 6 months.